 Dr. David Colbert M.D has one hell of an impressive resume.
-Not only is he the founder of the New York Dermatology Group, he's one of the most sought after derms in the entire world.
+Not only is he the founder of the New York Dermatology Group, but he's also one of the most sought after derms in the entire world.
 With more than a few A-List clients on his books (think: Rosie Huntington-Whiteley and Lily Aldridge), we're not quite sure how he finds time to create skincare too.
-That said, we're glad he does because this brightening gel cleanser is a game changer.
-Made with lactic acid and retinol to gently exfoliate, it sweeps away grime and excess oil without stripping skin.
+That said, we're glad he does because this brightening gel cleanser is a game-changer.
+Made with lactic acid and retinol to gently exfoliate, it sweeps away grime and excess oil without stripping the skin.

 The Parisian skincare brand I didn't know I was missing, Codage is all about high-performance formulas made with both active and soothing ingredients.
 This hydrating serum is referred to as "a thousand glasses of water for your skin" in a Mecca customer review, and I couldn't agree more.
 It's packed with hyaluronic acid, antioxidants and an interesting strain of bacteria found in mud (stay with me) which has protective qualities.
 The result?
 Soft, supple skin Olivia Palermo herself would be jealous of.